TLINDEN/tablizer/README.md

   -R, --regex-transposer </from/to/> Apply /search/replace/ regexp to fields given in -T -j, --json                         Read JSON input (must be array of hashes) -I, --interactive                  Interactively filter and select rows
+      --auto-headers                 Generate headers if there are none present in input --custom-headers a,b,...
+Use custom headers, separated by comma

 Output Flags (mutually exclusive):
   -X, --extended                     Enable extended output